Extract the dependency information of a compilation unit.

 as-seen-from-b rely on this.

-Traverse the tree of a source file and record the dependencies which
+Traverse the tree of a source file and record the dependencies and used names which

 can be retrieved using